Area of Law: Privacy Law

 View the Regulations or visit Transport Canada for more information on the rules and regulations for operating a drone.

-Upcoming changes to operation rules
+Changes to operation rules

-According to Transport Canada, Canada’s drone operation rules will change on November 4, 2025.
-Pilot licensing and drone registration are now based on the new rules, but the current operating rules must be followed until then.
-View the 2025 Summary of changes to Canada’s drone regulations for more information.
+As per Transport Canada, Canada’s drone operations changed on November 4, 2025.
+Fees have been introduced for new exams, certificates, and declarations.
+Pilot licensing and drone registration are now based on the new rules, which include changes to flying:

 You now have options: